 Arianna co-founded The Huffington Post (rebranded as HuffPost in 2017) out of her LA home in 2005, following the re-election of George W Bush, with just 4 others and the vision of a left-leaning aggregation of articles and blog posts from friends.
 The website grew rapidly, transforming into the major international news outlet and digital media platform it is today, hitting a recent monthly average of almost 200 million unique visitors across 16 countries.

 “As successful as HuffPost became, it didn’t always look that way in the beginning,” she says.
-“When we debuted, one reviewer wrote that it was ‘the movie equivalent of [!famous!]
-Gigli, Ishtar and Heaven’s Gate rolled into one’, which I don’t think was a compliment!
+“When we debuted, one reviewer wrote that it was ‘the movie equivalent of [famous flops] Gigli, Ishtar and Heaven’s Gate rolled into one’, which I don’t think was a compliment!
 But fearlessness isn’t about the absence of fear, but mastering it by going on despite it.”

 It took only 2 years of growing HuffPost before Arianna experienced her epiphany, which saw her place more focus on her health, as well as the health of her employees.
 But with this change came no shortage of success.
 In 2009, she was ranked twelfth in Forbes’s first-ever list of the Most Influential Women in Media.